jnfran92/fem-cuda-solver/README.md

 ## Notes
 CUDA 9.2 is needed(also cuSolver)

 NVIDIA Tesla Titan X, P100 and V100 were tested.

 ## For more information
-Please see the wiki: [Go!](https://github.com/jnfran92/fem-cuda-solver/wiki)
+Please see the wiki: [Lets Go!](https://github.com/jnfran92/fem-cuda-solver/wiki)